Talk to a lawyer NOW if you’re facing Assault and Battery Charges in North Carolina

 A fight that gets out of control or a false accusation of assault and battery could develop into a criminal situation that follows you for years to come.
-At Powers Landreth, our lawyers know what it’s like for those who have been accused and we use that experience to develop a defense strategy and take action immediately when you have been accused of assault, battery, or any related charges.
+At Powers Landreth, our lawyers know what it’s like for those who have been accused and we use that experience to develop a defense strategy and take action immediately for charges involving assault and battery in North Carolina.

 - Assault and battery; typically involving someone else sustaining physical injuries.